Sophie Trébuchet: Married life

 The couple then moved to the Maison-Commune in Paris.
 Their first child, Abel Hugo, was born on November 15, 1798.
 While staying with the Hugo family, Trébuchet became pregnant a second time, and desired to return to Brittany, but her husband refused.
 Eugène Hugo was born on September 16, 1800, in Nancy, rue des Maréchaux.
 Léopold Hugo was appointed adjutant-general at Lunéville, where Trébuchet met Joseph Bonaparte.
-Later, the family went to Besançon.
-On February 26, 1802, Trébuchet's third child, Victor was born in Saint-Quentin.
+Later, the family went to Besançon, where, on February 26, 1802, Trébuchet's third child, Victor was born.

 Léopold was then sent to Marseilles, where the rest of his family joined him.
-Once there, he sought a promotion and sent Trébuchet to Victor Fanneau de Lahorie in Paris.
-She stayed in Paris, where she moved to the Hotel de Nantes, rue Neuve-des-Petits-Champs, where Victor Fanneau de Lahorie was living.
-Lahorie had been Sophie Trébuchet's lover for some time, and there is some speculation that he may have been Victor Hugo's father.
+Once there, he sought a promotion and sent Trébuchet to Victor Fanneau de La Horie in Paris.
+She stayed in Paris, where she moved to the Hotel de Nantes, rue Neuve-des-Petits-Champs, where Victor Fanneau de La Horie was living.
+La Horie had been Sophie Trébuchet's lover for some time, and there is some speculation that he may have been Victor Hugo's father.

 Later life

-In the beginning of 1803, Léopold went to Bastia, while Victor Fanneau de Lahorie moved to rue des Saussaies and bought the Château de Saint-Just.
+In the beginning of 1803, Léopold went to Bastia, while Victor Fanneau de La Horie moved to rue des Saussaies and bought the Château de Saint-Just.
 Trébuchet traveled to Livorno to rejoin her husband and children, but learned that Léopold had a mistress named Catherine Thomas.
 Trébuchet returned to Paris with her three sons.

-Sophie moved to rue de Clichy and decided to hide Lahorie, who was suspected of going against the government.
-These cases were clarified, but Lahorie was forced to sell his properties (including Saint-Just) and to go into exile in America, which he refused.
+Sophie moved to rue de Clichy and decided to hide La Horie, who was suspected of going against the government.
+These cases were clarified, but La Horie was forced to sell his properties (including Saint-Just) and to go into exile in America, which he refused.
 In 1806, Trébuchet and the children visited Leopold in Naples, where he was living with his mistress.
 He opposed the idea of his family joining him due to his fears that his wife would discover his affair.

 Trébuchet and her children came to see Hugo anyway, but they left the next day for Paris.
 They arrived on February 7, 1809 and settled in an old convent, rue des Feuillantines.

-The chapel there was used as a hiding place for Victor Fanneau de Lahorie.
+The chapel there was used as a hiding place for Victor Fanneau de La Horie.
 The children, at first, did not know of his presence, but soon discovered it.
 As a precaution, Trébuchet had him renamed M. de La Courland, and he became a new father for the three sons.
-On December 29, 1810 Victor Fanneau de Lahorie was betrayed and arrested at the Feuillantines, under the eyes of the Trébuchet-Hugo family.
+On December 29, 1810 Victor Fanneau de La Horie was betrayed and arrested at the Feuillantines, under the eyes of the Trébuchet-Hugo family.

 In March 1811, the family went to Spain to visit Léopold, who had become Count of Sigüenza.
 He was not aware they were coming, and therefore, after a dangerous journey through a hostile country at war, the family was welcomed in Madrid by Léopold's brother.
 Irritated by the actions of his wife, Léopold, living in Guadalajara with his mistress, sought divorce and the custody of his children, whom he placed at the College of Nobles in Madrid.